illescasDaniel/CppStyleGuide/README.md

 **Classes:**

 We could use two different styles:
-a.
-Define the entire class in one file.
+* Define the entire class in one file.
-b.
-Define the headers of the class in one file and the implementation in other.
+* Define the headers of the class in one file and the implementation in other.

-a)
-Use default member values when they're always initialized with the same value, unless the value is different depending on the constructor, then initialize those values inside each constructor.
+Use default member values when they're always initialized with the same value, unless the value is different depending on the constructor, then initialize those values individually.
 Try to avoid empty constructors, the uninitialized members has undefined values (use default member to avoid this, if you want).

 ```c++